52 Ancestors, Week 43: Peter Gunnarson Rambo (part 2)

 They are told they must not kick the beasts or swine belonging to the Christians & the Christians shall not doe them any injury.

-The first sachem rises up & walks up & down taking notice of his old Acquaintance P. Rambo & Peter Cock, Lansa Cock with C. Cantwell then taking a band of sewant, he measured it from his neck to the length downward & said his heart should bee so long & so great to the Gov. & the Christians & should never forget the Gov. so presents the belt of wampum, throwing it at the Gov. feet.
+The first sachem rises up and walks up and down taking notice of his old Acquaintance P. Rambo & Peter Cock, Lansa Cock with C. Cantwell then taking a band of sewant, he measured it from his neck to the length downward & said his heart should bee so long & so great to the Gov. & the Christians & should never forget the Gov. so presents the belt of wampum, throwing it at the Gov. feet.

 The next rises up & professing much friendship & thanks to the Gov. for his kind expressions presents another belt of wampum.